-Where can I find Bronkaid® in my store?
+Where can I find Bronkaid® Max in my store?

-Can I use Bronkaid® if I'm pregnant or nursing?
+Can I use Bronkaid® Max if I'm pregnant or nursing?

 As with any drug, if you are pregnant or nursing, seek the advice of a health professional before using this medication.

 I am taking other medications.
-Will they interfere with Bronkaid®?
+Will they interfere with Bronkaid® Max?

 What does MAOI mean?

 MAOI is the abbreviation for the prescription medication monoamine oxidase inhibitors.
-These drugs may be used to treat psychiatric or emotional conditions, including depression, and for the treatment of Parkinson's disease.
+These drugs are typically used to treat depression but may also be prescribed for the treatment of Parkinson’s disease and several other disorders.

 What is the formulation?

-Bronkaid® Caplets contain the following active ingredients per caplet:
+Bronkaid® Max Caplets contain the following active ingredients per caplet: